wordofwarning/wordofwarning.org/current/2013-autumnwinter/rashdash/index.md

 ![RashDash](rashdash1.jpg)

 ####Credits
-Featuring *Not Now Bernard*; Direction by Kyle Davies; Design by Alison McDowall.
+Featuring *Not Now Bernard*; direction by Kyle Davies; design by Alison McDowall.
 Supported using public funding by the National Lottery through Arts Council England.

 ####Websites